musi-musi/musi-leko/readme.md

 # clonin n buildin
 use zig 0.9.0, have gpu drivers that can handle opengl 3.3

+musileko autogenerates `.zig` files for each source directory.

+these can be manually updated with `zig build imports` following file tree changes

+use `zig build clean_imports` to delete them

 ## windows
 just `zig build run`, it *should* work